nu-radio/NuRadioMC/documentation/source/NuRadioReco/pages/antennamodels.rst

 RNOG_quadslot_v1_1.74
 ----------------------
-XFdtd simulations in for the RNOG Hpol.
+XFdtd simulations for the RNOG Hpol.
 Simulations are done in air, frequencies are rescaled with n=1.74.
 An extra cubic interpolation is performed in frequencies (5 MHz step).
 Theta range [-180, 180] Phi range [0, 360] Freq range [57, 574]MHz